xenify-io/litepaper/README.md

 ## ◽️ No Sacrifice

-- Xenify's tokenomics eliminates the need for users to relinquish other tokens or assets, as tokens are earned through active participation and burning of DXN or FENIX.
+- Xenify's tokenomics eliminates the need for users to relinquish other tokens or assets, as tokens are earned through active participation and burning of DXN or XDOGE.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)